lennerd/VipxBotDetectBundle/Resources/doc/index.md

     use_listener: true
 ```

-Now the `security.context` services holds a special bot token with informations about the visiting bot.
+Now the `security.context` service holds a special bot token with informations about the visiting bot.
 This token also has the `ROLE_BOT` role now, which you can simply use in your controller.

 ``` php
 <?php